 A debt collection agency heeding the FDCPA can’t call debtors before 8 a.m. or after 9 p.m.
 These times apply in the debtor’s time zone rather than the creditor’s or that of the collection agency.
 However, it’s permissible for a debtor to ask a collection agency to speak outside these times.

-3. Do not call the debtor's workplace if requested not to do so.
+3. Do not call the debtor’s workplace if they’ve asked you not to.

 If a debtor requests that a third-party debt collector not place calls to the debtor’s workplace, the FDCPA mandates that the third party comply with this request.
 However, the FDCPA does not allow debtors to request that third parties not call their mobile or home phones.
 Creditors themselves face no such limits on their calls, and notably, the FDCPA does not explicitly govern email or social media communications.

 Did you know?
 Freelancers have unique challenges when it comes to being paid promptly.
 It’s recommended that freelancers hire a collection agency if they’ve gone unpaid for more than 90 days and unpaid invoices are worth more than what they’d pay a collection agency.

 4. Do not contact the debtor directly if they hire a lawyer.